 I always try to learn some of the language of the country I'm in, because it cuts through the barriers when people stare at you (and they will) and also comes in handy when you need assistance in going up a curb or a flight of steps.
 Don't accept other people's notions of what is possible — I have climbed Masada in Israel and made it to the top of the Acropolis in Greece.

 If a museum lacks elevators for visitors, be sure to ask about freight elevators.
 Almost all have them somewhere, and that can be your ticket to seeing a world-class treasure.

 I always get information about disability groups in the places I am going.
-See the resources listed at the end of this article for a number of helpful organizations.
+See the resources listed in the sidebar for a number of helpful organizations.
 They have the best access information, and many times they'll become your new traveling partners and friends.
 They can show you the best spots.
 Remember that you are part of a global family of people with disabilities.

 It can be useful to contact tourism offices and local transit providers before you travel.
 Some even include information on their websites about accessibility for people with disabilities.

 Each person with a disability has unique needs and interests.
 Many of my friends use power wheelchairs, are blind or deaf, or have other disabilities — they all have their own travel tips.
 People who have difficulty walking long distances might want to think about taking a lightweight wheelchair or borrowing one when needed — many places in Europe have mobility scooter rentals, and bike shops are excellent for tire repairs if you get a flat.
 Whether you travel alone, with friends, or with an assistant, you're in for a great adventure.

 Don't confuse being flexible and having a positive attitude with settling for less than your rights.
 I expect equal access and constantly let people know about the possibility of providing access through ramps or other modifications.
 When I believe my rights have been violated, I do whatever is necessary to remedy the situation, so that the next traveler or disabled person in that country won't have the same frustrations.